 An ERP system can be an oar for professional services companies in the ever-changing rapids of our time.
 But you need the proper infrastructure and processes to support implementation and adoption and procedures and policies that reduce employee burnout while maintaining an expected level of service for clients.

 Implementing a solution or offering that your employees can’t easily use or won’t address their needs will not be effective.
 And if you implement the right technology and do not prioritize change management, the effort can fall short of its potential.
-A Cloud-based ERP from Microsoft or NetSuite can improve efficiency in a remote work environment in various ways.
+A Cloud-based ERP, like Business Central from Microsoft, can improve efficiency in a remote work environment in various ways.

-While digital communication proved to be efficient and cost-effective, it can be challenging for professional services firms to maintain authenticity and retain quality client relationships without interacting in person.
+While digital communication proves to be efficient and cost-effective, it can be challenging for professional services firms to maintain authenticity and retain quality client relationships without interacting in person.

 Clients may perceive less value when those relationships suffer and start looking elsewhere for similar services at a lower price or with more convenient digital offerings.
 Professional services firms have accelerated their digital offerings, prioritizing the expansion and enhancement of digital and virtual service channels and communication methods to improve their customer experience, even when they can’t be in person.

-Virtual meetings and remote work are not going away anytime soon.
-Organizations may opt for a combination of in-person and virtual communication.
+Virtual meetings and remote work are not going away.
 Each organization must find the right balance that helps them retain their client base and meet new expectations.

-A Cloud ERP solution can help professional services firms lean into new challenges by centralizing data from their disparate systems.
+A Cloud ERP solution, like Dynamics 365 Business Central, can help professional services firms lean into new challenges by centralizing data from their disparate systems.
 That way, they can see the bigger picture and eliminate data siloes by unifying data for a holistic view of your customers, business and operations.

 The Cloud can help organizations move off disparate, clunky, high-maintenance systems and platforms to create a more accessible technology environment as the changes over the past two years become more permanent.